 While the Netherlands ranks highest for overall work-life balance, the Russian Federation actually leads when it comes to regular working hours.
 0.1% of employees there work over 50 hours per week.

 The OECD Better Life Index ranked Colombia as the country with the lowest work-life balance with a score of 0.9.

 Colombia performs reasonably well in the environment, health, and community aspects of the study.
 However, when it comes to work-life balance, the country performs poorly largely due to the fact that 27% of employees work over 50 hours per week.

 Colombia also has a large workforce disparity between genders, with 79% of men in paid work and only 56% of women.
 Overall life satisfaction in Colombia rings in at 6.3, compared with the OECD average of 6.5.

 Things to Consider

-Quantifying this type of labor might give insights as to the gender employment gaps given that caretaking responsibilities often fall on women.
-It could also give a more nuanced picture of the approximately 12 hours of ‘leisure time’ for people in Colombia.
+Quantifying this type of labour might give insights as to the gender employment gaps given that caretaking responsibilities often fall on women.
+It could also give a more nuanced picture of the approximately 12 hours of “leisure time” for people in Colombia.